6 nights starting from

 The Boeya and Supphelle Glaciers

-Sightseeing tour of Oslo plus a visit to the famous Viking Museum - entrance included
+Sightseeing tour of Oslo plus a visit to the Fram Museum - entrance included

 Day 1: Fly from London Gatwick to Bergen.